What is Address Book?

 Next Guide. »

-The Mac OS X Address Book is an application that stores contact information such as names, addresses, phone numbers, email addresses, and URLs.
+The Mac OS X Address Book is an application that stores contact information such as names, addresses, phone numbers, and e-mail addresses.
+You can include numerous information of a particular type such as more than one phone number or e-mail address.
 You can even store "Notes" and a photo for each contact.
 Each contact is referred to as a card.

 The following example shows the default Address Book carf for Apple Computer.
 Note the following for the card: